AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 ### Getting Started with the Document API

 As part of the [Authoring Sandbox](/references/scriptruntime/index.md), the Adobe Express Document API (from now on, Document API) is a powerful tool that extends the capabilities of Adobe Express add-ons, offering direct interaction with the open document.
-Let's take a moment to review the difference between the two core components of add-ons' architecture.
+Let's take a moment to review the difference between the two core components of the architecture of an add-on.

 - The **iFrame** hosts the add-on User Interface and runs its internal logic.
 You can think about it as a web application operating in a sandboxed environment: it needs to be separate from the rest of the Adobe Express content for security reasons, which is precisely why the add-on is hosted within an `<iframe>` element (a detailed technical description is found [here](/guides/develop/context.md#iframe-sandbox)).
 If you come from a CEP/UXP background, it's akin to developing the panel of an extension or plugin.
 - The **Authoring Sandbox**: allows you to operate on the document.
 It's a sandboxed JavaScript environment that communicates with the iFrame (thanks to the [Communication API](/references/scriptruntime/communication/)), providing access to the [Document API](/references/scriptruntime/editor/).
 Drawing the parallel with CEP and UXP again, it represents scripting; that is, the possibility to drive Adobe Express programmatically and, for example, add pages or artboards, create new shapes, rotate or group them, etc.